dewarim/cinnamon4/README.md

-# Cinnamon X
+# Cinnamon 4

-An experimental (hence the X) implementation of the Cinnamon 3 CMS server in Java.
+A new implementation of the Cinnamon 3 CMS server in Java.

-This may or may not result in Cinnamon 4.
+Current status: pre-alpha.

 ## Goal